46. Brighouse Bay to Gatehouse of Fleet

 41. Balcary Bay to Rascarrel

 On a fantastic sunny autumn day, I climb the cliffs out of Balcary Bay with fantastic views out over the bay and the Solway Firth.
-I meet Lot’s wife, who’s not looking so great in her old age, and recount a nasty battle between hutters and developers at Rascarrel.
+I meet Lot’s wife, who’s not looking so good in her old age, and recount a nasty battle between hutters and developers at Rascarrel.

 40. Palnackie to Balcary Bay